Graded OTLA: Delivering Observation Feedback Effectively

 - review and explore the psychology of feedback delivery

-- evaluate a range of feedback techniques and consider their relevance to the circumstances in which they practise as an observer
+- evaluate a range of feedback techniques and consider their relevance to the circumstances in which they practice as an observer

 - critically evaluate feedback performances demonstrated on video